App Indexing is Google’s answer to the conundrums facing all appreneurs: declining user retention, engagement, and overall loyalty rates.

 The Discovery of Deep Linking

-Standard hyperlinks contain URLs which direct a user to a site’s homepage.
-Deep links, however, are hyperlinks containing URLs which redirect the user to a particular location or piece of content on a website.
-The recent development of hyperlinking with apps, however, has allowed developers to redirect users straight to their app from their websites.
-By deep linking a user to a specific screen on their app, developers bypass the normal amount of input required by users to visit particular content on their app.
+Standard hyperlinks contain URLs that direct a user to a site’s homepage.
+Deep links, however, are hyperlinks containing URLs that redirect the user to a particular location or piece of content on a website.
+The recent development of hyperlinking with apps, however, has allowed developers to redirect users straight to their apps from their websites.
+By deep-linking a user to a specific screen on their app, developers bypass the normal amount of input required by users to visit particular content on their app.
 Taking deep linking to another level, Google hybridized its search engine with app deep linking for the sake of re-engaging users with the previously installed yet forgotten apps on their devices.

 How to index your app with Google Search